 However, karate is often a very misunderstood martial art.
 Many will confuse it with judo or tae kwon-do, both of which are two very different forms of martial art and defense.
 Therefore, if you’re new to the art and want to learn more, it is well worth remembering that it can often be commonly confused!
-We’re going to take a close look at how much of a mark karate has made on the world as well as history in general, and why it’s well worth you working your way up the Dans and Belts. here are a stack of interesting facts about Karate… 気合!
+We’re going to take a close look at how much of a mark karate has made on the world as well as history in general, and why it’s well worth you working your way up the Dans and Belts.
+Here’s a stack of fun facts about karate to enjoy… 気合!

 The word ‘karate’ comes from the Japanese words ‘kara’, which means ‘empty’, and ‘te’, which means ‘hand’.

 Karate was formed as a means of self-defense by the islanders of Okinawa in the 17th Century.

 Several variations of martial arts exist and were formed in Asia.
 In Okinawa, this was prompted as the use of weapons was forbidden but invaders were met with organized warriors, who had trained to use their hands for combat.

 Three of the main forms of karate originated from the style of ‘Shorin-Ryun’, which comes from Okinawa.
 They are known as ‘Wado-Ryu’, ‘Shotokan’ and ‘Shotokan’.

 5. Becoming a black belt takes a lot of work!